 Vast and intricate, highly original, deeply moving, and formally ambitious, Dukkha, My Love is a stunning and powerful work of electronic literature that pushes the boundaries of fiction in particular and digital storytelling in general.
-With the soul of literary fiction, the heart of romance, and the body of speculative fiction, with recursive plot lines and intersecting character development, this permutational genre-bending novella is an interactive masterpiece of multimodal hypertext.
-Dukkha, My Love is one of the most important electronic texts of 2017, both a postmortem of the apocalyptic, performative, and reality genres and also a celebration of the unique limitations and opportunities they provide us for our own cultural self-examination.
+With the soul of literary fiction, the heart of romance, and the body of speculative fiction, with recursive plot lines and intersecting character development, this permutational genre-bending electronic novella is an interactive, multimodal hypertext.
+Dukkha, My Love is one of the most important electronic texts of 2017, both a postmortem of the apocalyptic, performative, and reality genres and also a celebration of the unique limitations and opportunities they provide us for cultural self-examination and emotional transcendence.

 NINJAS OF MY GREATER SELF

 Ninjas of My Greater Self is a postmodern, coming of age hapa novel about love, literature, travel, and (racial) self-discovery.
 After struggling with his racial identity for years, getting his heart broken in high school, and missing out on love all together at his hipster liberal arts college, Hidashi flies to Tokyo to track down his Japanese family where he accidentally stops Duran Duran, a famous movie star, from taking her own life as part of a suicide cult.
 After falling deeply in love, Hidashi and Duran Duran eventually learn how to stop running away from the past, overcome their incurable heartache, and understand themselves in the process, a transformation that ultimately helps Hidashi find his Japanese family and learn about his own secret identity.
 Part bildungsroman, part American love story, and part cultural narrative riff about mixed race identity and Japanese pop culture, Ninjas of My Greater Self is a stunning and powerful work of literary fiction that our broken world needs now more than ever.